StressOverflow/robot_with_ds4_controller/README.md

 **UPDATE**.
 Now you will be able to change this timeout in the [params file](./config/params.yaml).

+> Be **SPECIALLY CAREFUL** with this parameter, since it is the only number between you and a runaway robot.
+If the controller is disconnected, the robot will continue to move with the last speed commanded.
+You have been warned!

 ### User feedback

 The controller will use some signals to indicate the status of the node.